moovatom/moovatom-api-ruby-library/README.md

 The MoovEngine class has 4 methods that have been designed to interact directly with the RESTful API implemented by Moovatom's servers:

-1. `get_details()` will return details about a video that has completed encoding
+1. `get_details()` will return details about a video that has *completed* encoding
 2. `get_status()` will return the status of a video (whether or not encoding has completed)
 3. `encode()` will start a new encoding job
 4. `cancel()` will cancel an unfinished encoding job

 Each of these methods are almost identical.
 They all accept the same hash/block argument syntax as the initialize method.
 This allows you to easily reuse a MoovEngine object to request information about different videos.
-The 4 action methods are able to be used and reused because they share 2 additional methods that handle the heavy lifting when building and sending the request to Moovatom.
-These two methods are `build_request()` and `send_request()`.
-The first takes every instance variable and formats them as either a JSON or XML object (depending on the value of `@format`).
-The second is designed to take the object created by `build_request()` and POST it to the Moovatom servers.
-The return value of the `send_request()` method is a 'raw' Net::HTTP::Response object.
-This is again a design choice to leave the customization up to you and your app.
-Any of the 4 action methods below will return this response object so you have access to everything returned from Moovatom.
+The 4 action methods are able to be used and reused because they share a method that handles the heavy lifting when building and sending the request to Moovatom: `send_request()`.
+The `send_request()` method takes every instance variable and creates a hash of the key/value attributes for your video.
+It then uses the `@format` and `@action` instance variables to build and POST the appropriate request to the Moovatom servers.
+If the response is successful it will parse it into either JSON or XML and store it in the `@response` instance variable.
+If the response is anything other than "200 OK" the raw Net::HTTPResponse object will be passed through and stored in `@response`.
+This allows you and your app to determine how best to handle the situation.

 For more specific information about the Moovatom API please see the [documentation](http://moovatom.com/support/v2/api.html).